Sustainable Forests and Communities Guidelines

 As part of the Initiative's mission to promote environmental sustainability and financial viability in forest communities, the Foundation is seeking proposals in the area of Forest Ecosystem Services.
 Many vital public benefits are derived from forests, but their costs and values are either completely ignored or partly underpriced and undervalued in the wider economy and in local forested communities.
 Thus, we encourage proposals that aim to include forest ecosystem costs and values in market-based pricing in order to improve ecosystem benefits or halt their degradation, thereby leading to greater forest and economic sustainability.

-The Weyerhaeuser Family Foundation through its Sustainable Forests and Communities Initiative is interested in supporting organizations that work in forested landscapes to enhance the environment, the economy, and community.
-Implementation of integrated approaches in these areas that also enhance market valuation of forest ecosystem services is favored.
-Thus, the Foundation is looking for projects that promote vibrant forest-based communities by focusing on the following:
+The Weyerhaeuser Family Foundation, through its Sustainable Forests and Communities Initiative, is interested in supporting organizations that work in forested landscapes to enhance the environment, the economy, and community.
+Projects that Implement integrated approaches in these areas and enhance market valuation of forest ecosystem services are favored.

 Projects of potential interest include the following examples:

 - Environment: Employ sustainable forest management, conservation, and ecological restoration.